N4D1K-lgtm/N4D1K-NN/README.md

 # Basic Neural Network for MNIST Dataset Written in Python

-The entire purpose of this is to show my friends that wont care
+The entire purpose of this is to show my friends that wont care (and also write a paper)

 ## Numpy CNN
 I handwrote everything but the adam optimizer but almost none of it is my code, followed lots of youtube videos explaining everything and giving examples.